Author: Yambilla (contributed by Joy Blankson-Hemans)

 - Car manufacturing companies in Europe (BMW, Mercedes and Volvo) and the USA (Ford, Tesla) have opened branches in China to take advantage of low corporate taxes and the large market size.
 This is known as corporate migration.

-- Some TNCs may also hide their profits in tax havens rather than transferring to their home country.
+- Some TNCs may also hide their profits in tax havens rather than transferring it to their home country.
 An example of such tax havens are Panama, Cayman Islands, Switzerland and Monaco.
-It is estimated that at least $270 billion are “invested” by Canadian companies in tax havens like Barbados, Luxembourg, the Cayman Islands, the Bahamas and Bermuda.
+It is estimated that at least $270 billion is “invested” by Canadian companies in tax havens like Barbados, Luxembourg, the Cayman Islands, the Bahamas and Bermuda.

 - Individuals may also hide their wealth in such tax havens.
 The Panama papers published by a global consortium of investigative journalists in 2015 revealed that a law firm, Mossack Fonseca, based in Panama acted as a haven for over 300,000 companies and individuals in the world.
 The release of the papers showed that wealthy individuals are secretly hiding their wealth in tax havens.
 China’s rich rush to shelter $1 trillion from new taxes